DoraemonYu/DoraemonYu.github.io/docs/resume.md

 ![my logo](/assets/img/me3.jpg)

 o(∩_∩)o *Hello.
 Nice to meet you here.
-When you see this page, which usually is hidden, become public now, it means that I'm hunting new job.
+When you see this page, which usually is hidden, become public now, it means that I'm hunting a new job.
-If you think I am suitable, contact me please.*
+If you think I am suitable for your company, contact me please.*

 <div class="col-md-12" >&nbsp;</div>